xwu/xwu-swift-numerics/numeric-types-in-foundation.md

 1. __`U(exactly: boxed)`__
    _Failable initializer._ Equivalent to `U(exactly: source)`.
-   Converts the given value if the result can be represented "exactly" as a value of type `U`; any result that is not `nil` can be converted back to a value of type `T` that compares equal to `source`.
+   Converts the given value if it can be represented exactly as a value of type `U`; any result that is not `nil` can be converted back to a value of type `T` that compares equal to `source`.
    The result of an __inexact__ conversion is `nil`.
    The result of an __overflowing__ conversion is `nil`.
    The result of an __underflowing__ conversion is `nil`.